LetCompliance

 DocumentWhat it isTypical deadline

-For years, failure to give the correct How to rent at the right time was a frequent reason Section 21 Form 6A possession failed.
-The Renters Rights Act 2025 abolishes Section 21 no-fault notices for new use from 1 May 2026 in England, possession moves toward Section 8 grounds and reformed processes.
+For years, failure to give the correct How to Rent at the right time was a frequent reason a Section 21 Form 6A possession failed.
+The Renters' Rights Act 2025 abolished Section 21 no-fault notices for new use from 1 May 2026 in England; possession now runs through Section 8 grounds only.

-Read Section 21 abolished, what happens now and how to serve Section 21 correctly before May 2026 for the wider picture.
+Read Section 21 abolished, what happens now and our Section 21 guide for the wider picture.

 Proof and evidence: what actually wins disputes